Experiencing a beautiful Chinese ancient town in an appealing, hilly surrounding.

 My map displayed that there should be a road.
 Indeed, something like that was in place, so I entered the woods.
-It was apparent tho, the road didn't get any maintenance for some time.
-The further into the forest, the less of the road.
-The road is dead, long live the jungle.
-Or something like that.
+It was apparent, though, that the road didn't get any maintenance for some time — the further into the forest, the less of the road.
+The road is dead; long live the jungle.
+You get the idea.

-Soon, the path disappeared completely, leaving thick layers of vegetation all around.
-While I tried to wade through for a little, the progress was slow and considering the life around me, like dragonflies bigger than the palm of my hand, an in inch long ants, an earthworm thick as an arm, roughly a yard long..
-I was about to move away a tree branch in front of me, which suddenly jumped away..
-"What the.."
+The path soon disappeared completely, leaving thick layers of vegetation all around.
+I tried to wade through for a little, but the progress was slow.
+Yet, loads happened meanwhile: dragonflies bigger than the palm of my hand flew around me, inch-long ants and an earthworm thick as an arm, roughly a yard long crawled on the ground..
+I was about to move a tree branch in front of me, and it suddenly jumped away..
+"What the..!"

 As I quenched the desire regarding the jungle, I went back to the village.

-Meanwhile, the sky cleared and the direct sunshine brought the temperature even higher.
+Meanwhile, the sky cleared, and the direct sunshine brought the temperature even higher.
 So I planned to get inside for an hour or two, let the highest heat pass.
-But before getting home, l stopped for a lunch.
-That was; however, a moment when the luck wasn't with me.
-By the time I got back home, my head hurt as if there'd be a glass splinter inside.
-Soon I realized that the food I had was some seriously nasty junk.
+But before getting to my hostel, l stopped for lunch.
+That was, however, a moment when the luck wasn't with me.
+By the time I got back hostel, my head had hurt as if there'd be a glass splinter inside, and I realized that the food I had was some seriously nasty junk.
 Dammit!
-It took good 5 hours (but thankfully no longer) to put myself together.
+It took good five hours (but thankfully no longer) between my bed and bathroom to put myself together.
 And when I did, a storm came.
-As I had still vivid memories on the insane downpour I experienced in the Yellow Mountain, I had no appetite to get soaked again - I waited a bit.
-But as the rain shown no hints of quitting, I grabbed my jacket and went out anyway.
+As I still had vivid memories of the insane downpour I experienced in the Yellow Mountain, I had no appetite to get soaked again — I waited a bit.
+But as the rain showed no hints of quitting, I grabbed my jacket and went out anyway.
 I just couldn't justify staying indoors when being in the middle of China.

 Good that I did!
-It didn't turn into impenetrable terrain this time; instead, it revealed this:
+It didn't turn into impenetrable terrain this time; instead, it revealed more of this:

-This led to more neat views, and before long it was a solid darkness.
+The dusk was in full swing, and darkness thicker each minute.
 "Time to return," I thought.
-At this point, I was some 8km / 5miles from my accommodation.
-The past events of the day caused that I didn't have energy to waste, but I was confident that I'd make it back on my own.
+I was some five miles from my accommodation, and the day's past events caused me that I didn't have the energy to waste.
+Still, I was confident that I'd make it back on my own.

 However, there was an option I wanted to try instead: hitchhike my way back to the village.

-The following morning I repeated an early stroll through the streets, but I went out earlier than yesterday.
-This offered a chance to see many locals using the canals that follow the streets to wash their clothes and dishes.
-This sight was visually interesting, but disturbing too, as the same water is being used to a dump all sorts of junk into and to wash things and even food for local restaurants.
+The next morning I repeated an early stroll, but I went out earlier than yesterday.
+This offered a chance to see many locals using the canals that follow the paths to wash their clothes and dishes.
+It was an interesting but disturbing sight: The same water is used as a dump for all sorts of junk and for cleaning things, including food for local restaurants.

-Ah, I wish I saw this before I ate that meal yesterday..
+Ah, I wish I saw this before that meal yesterday..
 Oh well.

-And when the place filled with tourists, I bought some of the local flat bread and went to catch a bus towards Xidi and Hangzhou...
+And when the place filled with tourists, I bought more of the local flatbread and went to catch a bus towards Xidi and Hangzhou...